akshaykant/Deep_learning_CNN_VGG_CIFAR_100/README.md

 # Machine Learning Practical

-This repository contains the code for the University of Edinburgh [School of Informatics](http://www.inf.ed.ac.uk) course [Machine Learning Practical](http://www.inf.ed.ac.uk/teaching/courses/mlp/).
+This repository contains the code and report for the work done on top of codebase from the University of Edinburgh [School of Informatics] course [Machine Learning Practical]

 This assignment-based course is focused on the implementation and evaluation of machine learning systems.
-Students who do this course will have experience in the design, implementation, training, and evaluation of machine learning systems.
+It works on Convulation Neural Network with VGG model on CIFAR-10 and CIFAR-100 dataset.

+Transfer learning has proven itself to be an incredibly useful area in deep learning, not only by facilitating those with limited access to resources such as data and time, but also by driving a deeper understanding of neural network features in general.
+Like all areas of machine learning these methods come with their own set of difficulties and heuristic methods in tow.
+In this paper we shall motivate and further detail a project to investigate the use of Bayesian methods to automatically optimize these heuristically tuned parameters and potentially alleviate some of the methods well known symptoms.

 The code in this repository is split into:
 1. notebooks: